 Transform a single keynote into lasting organizational change through strategic programming:

 Pre-Event Content Creation: Commission speakers to develop implementation resources.
-A 20-page "AI Readiness Assessment for CPA Firms" or "Vendor Selection Checklist" provides value long after the conference ends.
-Budget $5,000-$10,000 for custom content creation.
+An "AI Readiness Assessment for CPA Firms" or "Vendor Selection Checklist" provides value long after the conference ends.
+Budget accordingly for custom content creation.

 Interactive Workshop Sessions: Add half-day workshops where speakers demonstrate actual AI tools.
 Limit attendance to 30-50 participants who bring laptops to follow along.
-These sessions command additional fees ($10,000-$15,000) but generate highest satisfaction scores.
+These sessions command additional fees but consistently generate the highest satisfaction scores across accounting events we've supported.

 Peer Learning Facilitation: Create roundtable discussions immediately following keynotes where attendees share how concepts apply to their specific situations.
 Speakers who facilitate these discussions help translate broad concepts into firm-specific action plans.